vincentlg/EIPs/EIPS/eip-native-meta-transactions.md

 When executing the meta-transaction the contract must then verify the signature and if the nonce matches as specified above.

-Then for the case of ERC20 the implementation MUST temporarily change the approval before calling the destination to reflect the amount of token being sent.
-It MUST NOT emit Approval events for the temporary change of allowance.
-It also need to ensure that the first parameter of the call being made is equal to ```from```.
+Then for the case of ERC20 the implementation need to ensure that the first parameter of the call being made is equal to ```from```.
 The receiver will thus be able to accept calls from the token by knowing that the first parameter is indeed the ```from``` and not some arbitrary address.
 This means only such receiver will be able to accept such meta transactions securely.

 In order to do it, the receiver simply check if msg.sender is the token contract itself and if so can assume that first parameter is equal to the ```from``` specified as part of the meta transaction message,